Tech Made Simple

 Free books on Google Play Books and Apple Books

 Google and Apple also make free books available for their devices through Google Play Books and Apple Books.
 When you head to Google Play Books, you'll find a section called "Escape with a free ebook."
-You can also click on the Top charts tab and check out the "Top Free" and "Top Deals" selections, where titles start at $0.99.
-Click on the Audiobooks tab, and you'll find a similar range of free content.
+You can also click on the Top Charts tab and check out the "Top Free" and "Top Deals" selections, where titles start at $1.99.
+Click on the Audiobooks tab, and you'll find "Free in fiction" and "Free in nonfiction" sections.

 You can only access Apple Books on iOS devices.
 When you open Apple Books, scroll down to "More to Explore," and you'll see a "Browse Free Books."
 There you'll books for everyone in the family, from parents to young kids, as well as audiobooks.